adamfranco/viewer/README.txt

  - Now allows for text-only and media-only slides, both centered on the viewer.
  - Added a default "title" and "noscript" elements to the stand-alone viewer to improve accessibility.
+ - Moved stand-alone viewer's onresize declaration out of the body tag and into the script to allow for valid XHTML 1.0.

 ******************************